Loaded Baked Potato Salad

 • 1/4 cup chopped fresh chives

 The beauty of this loaded baked potato salad is that most ingredients are pantry or freezer staples.
-The combination of crispy bacon, tangy sour cream, and melty cheddar cheese creates the classic “loaded” flavor profile that has made baked potato-inspired recipes perennially popular.
+The combination of creamy sour cream, tangy mayonnaise, savory bacon, and fresh chives creates the comforting, American-inspired flavor profile that has made potato salad recipes perennially popular.

 📝 How to Make Loaded Baked Potato Salad Step-by-Step ❓